chnm/model-articles/content/articles/blocknewman.md

 abstracts, and so one step removed from the articles themselves.
 This was particularly important when analyzing the word frequency of "gender."
-I suspect that the dramatic rise of the term "gender" in abstracts reflects shifting disciplinary jargon and may overstate a shift in the content and approach to women's history.
+I suspect that the dramatic rise of the term "gender" in abstracts reflected shifting disciplinary jargon and may overstate a shift in the content and approach to women's history.
 {{% /notation %}}